kubernetes/git-sync/README.md

     Many options can be specified as either a commandline flag or an environment variable, but flags are preferred because a misspelled flag is a fatal error while a misspelled environment variable is silently ignored.
+Some options can only be specified as an environment variable.

     --add-user, $GITSYNC_ADD_USER
             Add a record to /etc/passwd for the current UID/GID.
 This is